yggdrasil-au/RemakeEngineDocs/src/index.md

 This tool is ideal for:

 - Reverse engineers exploring game file formats
-- Modders seeking to replace or improve game assets
 - Developers building remakes, decompilations, or enhanced ports
 - Preservationists who want to unpack and document game internals